rebelstackio/metaflux/docs/docs/overview.md

 tabindex: 0
 ---

-# Wath is Docstrap?
+# Wath is Metaflux?

-Docstrap is an open-source library providing tools that allow easy deployment for your documentation, All you have to do is write your documentaion in markdown notation as you're used to.
+Metaflux is an open-source library providing tools that allow easy adoption of the flux (observable) pattern in your code which simplifies complex UI, easy debugging and unit-testing.

-- CI/CD easy to hook Doctrap with Travis or Jenkins.
-- Easy to customize, is only old plain HTML and CSS.
-- Fast build, due to the simplicity of the library and well-ptimized code, you don't have to worry about long build process.